fire burning farm field

 Feed & Water Supply

 Since no one can foretell the duration of a crisis, food and water for your home and barnyard are essential in an emergency.
-Plan ahead to always has at least one gallon of water per day for each person and animal on the farm.
-Since no one can foretell the duration of a crisis, it is suggested to have full feed bulk bins or at least an alternative plan to gain access to supplementary feed and water.
+Plan ahead to always have at least one gallon of water per day for each person and animal on the farm.
+Since no one can foretell the duration of a crisis, it is suggested that full-feed bulk bins be provided or at least an alternative plan to access supplementary feed and water.

 First Aid Kit